Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 The keyword `null` denotes the **null reference**, which represents an absence of a value and is a valid value only for [nullable types][Nullable types].
 Null reference has type [`kotlin.Nothing?`][`kotlin.Nothing`] and is, by definition, the only value of this type.

+### Constant expressions

+We use the term "constant expression" to refer to any expression constructed of the following:

+* [constant literals][Constant literals]
+* [access expressions][Call and property access expressions] to [enum entries][Enum class declaration]
+* [string interpolation][String interpolation expressions] over constant expressions
+* an implementation-defined set of functions that can always be evaluated at compile-time

 ### String interpolation expressions

 :::{.paste target=grammar-rule-stringLiteral}